 Omega XL comes with a 90 day money back guarantee.
 Returns after 90 days will not be eligible for refunds.
 For more information about this people should call customer service at 1-800-609-4818.

 Other Green- Lipped Mussel Supplements?

-That said, if these other supplements contain the same active ingredients (in the same amounts) as Omega XL, then it's possible they might work similarly.
+But, if other brands of supplements contain the same active ingredients (in the same amounts) as Omega XL, then it's possible they might work similarly.
 The key here is “if” they have the same stuff.

 Does Omega XL Work?

-There is no doubt that Omega XL (also called Lyprinol) has racked up a LOT of research over the last several years.
+There is no doubt that Omega XL (Lyprinol) has a LOT of research.
 The majority of these studies appear to show the active ingredient in Omega XL (called, PCSO-524) may have health benefits although, because some of the studies have problems with how they were conducted, I feel better studies need to be done.
-While I can't say Omega XL will work for everybody, it's possible that some people may notice pain relief from this supplement.
-Because it can be expensive, shop around for the best price.
+While I can't say Omega XL will work for everybody, it's possible some people may notice pain relief from this supplement.